camdram/api-demo-php/README.md

 A host-specific API key is required to run the demo, which can be created at https://www.camdram.net/api/apps

-Copy 'config.env.dist' to 'config.env' and enter the generated API key and API secret.
+Copy '.env' to '.env.local' and enter the generated API key and API secret.
 Run the following commands to launch the demo:

     curl -sS https://getcomposer.org/installer | php
     ./composer.phar install
-    ./runserver
+    ./bin/console server:start